ummeegge/wazuh/README.md

 ## Configuration

 Before you start Wazuh, you need to configure it.
-The configuration file can be found under /var/ipfire/ossec/etc/ossec.conf.
+The configuration file can be found under '/var/ipfire/ossec/etc/ossec.conf'.
 You need to add the IP address of the Wazuh server under the address line

 `<address>{ENTER_HERE_WAZUH_SERVER_IP}</address>`

-### Generate and add the agent key:
+### Generate and add the agent key

-To building up an encrypted connection between the Wazuh agent on IPFire and the Wazuh server to transfer the data, a client key needs to be created on server side and imported to the agent.
-This can be done via the 'manage_agents' binary which can be found on IPFire agent under /var/ipfire/ossec/bin and on der Wazuh server under /var/ossec/bin .
-This process is quite simple and looks like this -->
+To building up an encrypted connection between the Wazuh agent on IPFire and the Wazuh server to have a secure transfer of the data, a client key needs to be created on server side and needs then to be imported to the agent (copy/paste).
+This can be done via the 'manage_agents' binary which can be found on IPFire agent under '/var/ipfire/ossec/bin' and on der Wazuh server under '/var/ossec/bin' .
+This process is simple and looks like this -->

 Wazuh server:
 * Login via ssh
-* Become root via interactive shell (sudo -s)
+* Become root with an interactive shell (sudo -s)
-* Go to /bin directory
+* Go to '/var/ossec/bin'
 * Execute manage_agents
 * Add new agent
 * Generate agent key

 ```bash
 $ ssh wazuh-user@192.168.7.5
 The authenticity of host '192.168.7.5 (192.168.7.5)' can't be established.